mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 ``pacman -S krita``

-You can also find Krita pkgbuild in arch user repositories but it is not guaranteed to contain the latest git version.
+You can also find Krita pkgbuild in arch user repositories, but it is not guaranteed to contain the latest git version.

 Flatpak
 ~~~~~~~
 We also have Flatpak for nightlies and stable builds, these builds are not maintained by the core developers themselves.
 You can either get the builds from the `KDE community website <https://binary-factory.kde.org>`_ or from the `Flathub Maintainers <https://flathub.org/apps/details/org.kde.krita>`_.

-To install flatpak build from the software centre just open the flatpakrepo files with Discover or the software center provided by your distribution:
+To install flatpak build from the software center just open the flatpakrepo files with Discover or the software center provided by your distribution:

     `Flathub Repo <https://flathub.org/repo/flathub.flatpakrepo>`_